Washington East/Sabine Real Estate Guide

 Washington East/Sabine Home Tax Rate

-The property tax rate in Washington East/Sabine is determined by the combined rates of several taxing authorities.
-As of the 2023 tax year, the primary rates that apply to properties in the area are: City of Houston ($0.51919 per $100 of appraised value), Harris County ($0.38529 per $100 of appraised value), and the Houston Independent School District (HISD) ($0.8683 per $100 of appraised value).
-To calculate the annual property tax bill, you would multiply the appraised value of your home by the combined tax rate.
-For example, a home appraised at $500,000 would have an approximate annual tax liability of $8,863.90, before any exemptions.
-Homeowners may be eligible for a variety of exemptions, such as the homestead exemption, which can reduce the taxable value of their property.
-For a complete guide on exemptions, you can review this guide to Houston homestead exemptions.
+To calculate the annual property tax bill, you would multiply the appraised value of your home by the combined tax rate and then divide by 100.
+For example, a home appraised at $500,000 would have an approximate annual tax liability of $8,863.90, before any exemptions are applied.
+Homeowners may be eligible for a variety of exemptions that can reduce the taxable value of their property and lower their annual tax burden.
+The most common of these is the homestead exemption, which applies to a homeowner's primary residence.
+Additional exemptions are available for individuals over 65, persons with disabilities, and veterans.
+For a comprehensive overview of these valuable tax-saving measures, you can review this complete guide to Houston homestead exemptions.
 Property tax payments are typically due by January 31st of each year.

 Best Washington East/Sabine Realtor